bradacker/me/posts/maximizing-returns-minimizing-taxes-the-power-of-tax-loss-harvesting-for-the-savvy-investor.md

 ---
-title: "Maximizing Returns, Minimizing Taxes: The Power of Tax Loss Harvesting for the Savvy Investor"
+title: "Maximizing Returns, Minimizing Taxes: The Power of Tax Loss Harvesting"
 date: 2023-01-16T02:23:27.662Z
 summary: "As a savvy investor, you know the importance of maximizing returns while minimizing taxes.
 Enter: tax loss harvesting.
 This powerful strategy